clearobject/ansible_gcp_example/README.md

 provision | Creates two instances gcpdemo0 and gcpdemo1
-teardown | Deletes GCP demo instances nginx | Installs nginx on target servers and opens port 80
+teardown | Deletes GCP demo instances nginx | Installs nginx on target servers and opens port 80 dns | Adds a dns zone and dns entry for one of the instances image | Creates a persistent disk resource and a disk image load_balancer | Creates a load balancer that sets up health checks storage | Creates an object bucket, adds and object, and retrieves it